 Node provides to the outer world two interfaces: Web UI and REST API.

 The Web UI is a simple non-interactive website that displays the public content of the node.
-For example, if the node is used as blog, the Web UI will contain public part of the user’s profile, all public posts, public comments, photos in public albums etc.
+For example, if the node is used as a blog, the Web UI will contain public part of the user’s profile, all public posts, public comments, photos in public albums, etc.

 The second goal is to allow search engines to index the public content of the node.
 All possible (and fair) search engine optimizations should be utilized.

 The REST API is the gateway to all features of the node.
-It allows to authenticate, read and post public and private content, change settings, get notifications and so on.
+It allows authenticating, reading and posting public and private content, changing settings, getting notifications, and so on.
 The REST API must be open, standardized and well-documented, anybody must be able to use and implement it in any software.

 Web clients and mobile clients use REST API for all operations.
-Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines etc. also use the it.
-REST API is also used for inter-node communication - receiving notifications, fetching new posts for the newsfeed etc.
+Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines, etc. also use it.
+REST API is also used for internode communication - receiving notifications, fetching new posts for the newsfeed etc.

 You may think about this as a backward-compatible “upgrade” of the Web.

 The regular web server implements HTTP protocol.
-User connects to it with a web browser and the server returns data in HTML format that the browser knows to display.
+A user connects to it with a web browser, and the server returns data in HTML format that the browser knows to display.

 The Moera node implements Moera node protocol (REST API).
-User connects to it with the Moera client (which is a web browser with add-on or a separate application on mobile) and the server returns social network data in a structured form that the client knows to display.
+A user connects to it with the Moera client (which is a web application running in a web browser or a desktop or mobile application), and the server returns social network data in a structured form that the client knows to display.

-But, for backward compatibility, if user connects with a Moera-capable browser to a site that does not provide Moera API, it will show the regular HTML interface.
-And other way around, if user connects with a regular web browser to a Moera-capable site, it will show the fallback Web UI described above.
+But, for backward compatibility, if a user connects with a Moera-capable browser to a site that does not provide Moera API, it will show the regular HTML interface.
+And another way around, if a user connects with a regular web browser to a Moera-capable site, it will show the fallback Web UI described above.